AmolPachpute/Fluid_JS/README.md

 # Fluid_JS

-This small plugin is usefull in making e-learning projects like Simulations, Interactives, etc fluid.
+This small plugin is usefull in making e-learning projects like Simulations, Interactives, etc. 100% fluid.
 This will scale the contents according to size of the window.
 No need to write any css media queries.

-Just include it in your HTML and pass the name of the parent container which needs to be scaled
+Just include it in your HTML and pass the name of the parent container which needs to be scaled.